-Following recent engagement, 33 businesses had identified brown signage as a key issue and were seeking consideration of new or replacement signage.
-Key Council owned destinations such as Antrim Castle Gardens & Antrim Lough Shore Park were also to be mapped by TNI and Council to better understand the visitor journey and identify brown signage improvements.
+Following recent engagement, 33 businesses have identified brown signage as a key issue and are seeking consideration of new or replacement signage.
+Key Council owned destinations such as Antrim Castle Gardens & Antrim Lough Shore Park are also to be mapped by TNI and Council to better understand the visitor journey and identify brown signage improvements.

-An indicative budget to support private sector liaison with the implementation of signage improvements was $\pounds 20,000$ .
-A meeting with Tourism NI and DFI would be held in due course to discuss those deemed eligible and who will be invited to submit an application.
+An indicative budget to support private sector liaison with the implementation of signage improvements is £20,000.
+A meeting with Tourism NI and DFI will be held in due course to discuss those deemed eligible and who will be invited to submit an application.

 Separately, in 2017 the Council previously allocated £6,150 towards the Lough Neagh Landscape Partnership Scheme Signage Project.
-This was part of a joint contribution from Mid Ulster and Armagh, Banbridge & Craigavon Councils that allowed Lough Neagh Partnership to lever in additional funds from the National Lottery Heritage Fund for interpretation panels and brown signage.
-The Partnership was continuing to work to secure additional brown directional signage for the Lough Neagh region.
-Proposed sites for new or improved brown signage through this project were Antrim Lough Shore Park, Randalstown Forest & Farr's Bay, Cranfield and Toome Lockhouse & Canal.
+This was part of a joint contribution from Mid Ulster and Armagh, Banbridge & Craigavon Council's that allowed Lough Neagh Partnership to lever in additional funds from the National Lottery Heritage Fund for interpretation panels and brown signage.
+The Partnership is continuing to work to secure additional brown directional signage for the Lough Neagh region.
+Proposed sites for new or improved brown signage through this project are Antrim Lough Shore Park, Randalstown Forest & Farr's Bay, Cranfield and Toome Lockhouse & Canal.